tadejsv/dev-container-repo/README.md

 ### `.devcontainer/env_dev.yml`

 This conda environment file specifies the requirements for development (they will be added to the base environment) that are not part of the "base" `env.yml`.
 In this case it includes `pytest`, `flake8` and `jupyterlab` with `ipywidgets`.

+### `.devcontainer/jupyter_lab_config.py`

+This is the config file for Jupyter Lab with a few useful presets: namely, that no browser should be opened (as you will connect open Jupyter lab in a browser outside of the container), a default password (can you guess what it is 😉) and the port.
+You should definetly consider editing other defaults here.

+### `Dockerfile`

+This is the real "meat" of this whole thing.
+This creates a container based on the base CUDA image (which by itself does not have drivers or CUDA installed), installs all the system and python requirements and creates a user corresponding to your current local user.

+If you only use Pytorch-related things, you don't need to edit this file.
+However, if you are using Tensorflow, or something else, then at minimum you'll want to change the base image, so that GPU support will work for you.

+### `env.yml`

+This is a conda environment, defining all the base (non-development) requirements of your project.
+It's a level above basic, so you can see different things in play: it uses custom channels, defines what python version to use, and installs CUDA together with pytorch (easy, right?).

+The `name` field has no effect for the development container, but is there if you want to develop locally.

+You should definetly edit this file to your needs.

+### `sys_requirements.txt`

+This is a minimal system requirements (stuff you install with `apt-get`) file.
+If your project is not Pytorch-based, you'll probably need to add stuff here.

 ## CPU Only